Why is Nestlé committed to being ‘100% renewable’?

 How will you switch to renewable electricity going forward?

-“There isn’t ‘one size fits all’ method and the solutions will depend very much on the opportunities available locally.
+“There isn’t a ‘one size fits all’ method and the solutions will depend very much on the opportunities available locally.
 We anticipate having a combination of Power Purchase Agreements and certificate-based green electricity products.”

 Why do you think it is important for companies to help increase demand for renewable electricity?